ahrasis/LE4ISPC/README.md

 Let's Encrypt With Auto Updater is for ISPConfig 3 (Single or Multi Server Setup) and other services like Postfix+Dovecot, Pure-ftpd, Monit etc. It will automatically create Let's Encrypt for the ISPConfig server hostname FQDN when none exists; and secure its control panel and other services; if they are available and installed.

 # HOW-TO MASTER
-In your terminal, in root mode, simply run:
+In your terminal, in root mode, simply run this after you have installed any of your ISPConfig server build:
 ```
 cd /etc/ssl
 wget https://raw.githubusercontent.com/ahrasis/LE4ISPC/master/le4ispc.sh --no-check-certificate